pitchmuc/launchpy/docs/cli.md

 #### extract_property
 This method allows you to extract the details of a specific property and save them to a folder.\
-The folder name would be the name of the property, it will contains sub folders for each rules.\
+By default, the folder name would be the name of the property, and it will contain sub folders for each rule.\
 Arguments:
 `name`: The name of the property to extract.
 This is a required parameter.
+`-p`, `--published_version`: Boolean.
+Extract only the latest published version of the components instead of the current (development) version.
+Default False.
+Possible values: `True`, `False`
+`-f`, `--folder`: The folder to extract the property into.
+This is an optional parameter, if not provided, it defaults to a folder named after the property in the current working directory.

 This can be useful for searching code or for backup purposes.